 Why we think you’ll love it:

 - Handful of ingredients.
 It’s not only delicious but requires only 5 ingredients.
+Plus, the ingredients are simple and budget-friendly.

 - Inexpensive and filling.
 And with the noodles being so cost-effective, it’s also a great meal when you’re trying to pinch pennies or use some pantry staples.

-Fideo Ingredients and Substitutions
+Sopa de Fideo Ingredients

-How to Make Fideo
+How to Make Sopa de Fideo

-- PASTA.
+PASTA.
 Add vegetable oil to a medium pot and cook on LOW-MEDIUM heat.

 - Add fideo and cook until noodles are coated in oil and have started to turn golden brown.

-- SOUP.
+SOUP.
 Add tomato sauce and broth and bring to a boil.
 Reduce to LOW and simmer for 8-10 minutes or until noodles are soft.

-- SERVE.
+SERVE.
 Add ½-1 cup cheese, garlic salt, and pepper and stir until combined.
 Serve warm.
 Top with chopped avocado, a squeeze of lime juice, a sprinkle of queso fresco, and fresh cilantro if desired.

 Kristyn’s Recipe Tips

-- Don’t skip toasting the noodles – it adds a rich flavor and a slightly crunchy texture that helps them from becoming too soft in the soup.
+- Don’t skip toasting the noodles… it adds a rich flavor and a slightly crunchy texture that helps them from becoming too soft in the soup.

 - If you can’t find fideo noodles, break angel hair noodles, thin spaghetti, or vermicelli noodles into 1-inch pieces and toast.

-Sopa de Fideo
+Sopa de Fideo Recipe

 Ingredients